The savvy social media marketer knows she needs to keep track of her social media analytics, but it can be intimidating to know where to start.

-What’s a dashboard, anyway?
+What’s a social media analytics dashboard, anyway?

 Whether your job is tracking Facebook performance or citywide recycling, you need an easy way to represent that information and how it’s changed over time.
 Dashboards mean something different to everyone, but for the sake of this social media analytics-focused article, let’s define a dashboard as a visual representation of relevant and up-to-date social media metrics at a glance.
 Sometimes it’s easier to define something by what it’s not: a social media analysis dashboard is NOT a laundry list of every social metric you can get your hands on.
 Editing is really importnant (<–editing joke) when reporting, because it can be easy for you or your coworkers to become overwhelmed by too much data.

 We’ll get into all the nitty-gritty in a minute, but when creating your own dashboard, you should be able to answer “Hells yes!” to the question, “Does this show how my social media strategy has progressed over time?”
 Bonus points if you can answer the same to the question, “Can my boss understand it too?”